Frequently Asked Questions

 When will you winterize my irrigation system?

 We start winterizing in mid-October and will conclude by mid-November.
-Keep in mind we service several hundred customers, you may be near the end.
+Keep in mind we service about 250 customers, you may be near the end.
 Don’t worry we will get your system winterized before inclement weather as long as you are on our list.
-Keep in mind the temperature needs to be at 29 degrees for several hours before damage starts to occur.
+Keep in mind the temperature needs to be in the mid 20’s for 4-6 hours before damage starts to occur.
 A quick drop in temperate overnight only to rise again the next day will not damage your system.

 When will you conduct the back flow test?